heptarch/heptarch.github.io/drafts/demon.md

 The dream lurches.
 Ellen is moored on the other side of a craggy, rough-hewn breakwater which reaches into the sky.
-On the island, a small rise, surmounted by the dark outlines of a shopfront from Chancery
-Lane: Ede & Ravenscroft, royal tailors.
+On the island, a small rise is surmounted by the outlines of a Chancery Lane shopfront: Ede & Ravenscroft, royal tailors.
 The store blooms into color, and Ellen's view is pulled beneath its trefoiled architrave, past the juridical wigs and robes and orders of chivalry,